oracle/graal/docs/getting-started/graalvm-enterprise/get-started-graalvm-enterprise.md

 > Note: For compilation `native-image` depends on the local toolchain.
 Make sure your system meets the [prerequisites](../../reference-manual/native-image/README.md#prerequisites).

-Compile _HelloWorld.java_ to bytecode and then build a native image:
+Compile _HelloWorld.java_ to bytecode and then build a native executable:
 ```shell
 javac HelloWorld.java
 native-image HelloWorld